Zondax/ledger-polkadot/README.md

 [![CircleCI](https://circleci.com/gh/ZondaX/ledger-polkadot.svg?style=shield)](https://circleci.com/gh/ZondaX/ledger-polkadot)

 ## *WARNING: WORK IN PROGRESS*
-Note: At the moment, your should be able to:
+Note: At the moment, you should be able to:
 - connect
 - retrieve version number
 - retrieve and show addresses
-- sign a few supported transactions
+- sign supported transactions (not all are supported yet)

-The purpose of this early release is to facilitate integration efforts.
+The purpose of this early release is to facilitate integration efforts and early testing.

 This repository contains the Ledger Nano S/X app for Kusama / Polkadot